- The Agile and Adaptive Business: Sense and Respond Academy Discussion Group

 about unrequited love have much to do with rapidly changing technology and keeping pace with it, but they made me think even harder about the disruptive times we live in and how organisations can cope.

 A few years back, when we were working with a UK police force and their ICT Operations Manager, Rupert Coles, on a transformation project, we put some of the IT team in police cruisers with officers for ride-a-longs.
+In one instance, an IT person was able to witness first hand how a communications failure turned a minor neighbourhood incident into a major tie-up of police resources.

 Since I gave a presentation at Business Agility 2017 in New York in February, there’s been a definite spike in interest for my work in making organisations adaptive.